Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 A trial of vandetanib and selumetinib for solid tumours including non small cell lung cancer (VanSel-1)

-This trial is looking at 2 new drugs called vandetanib and selumetinib for people who have solid tumours including non small cell lung cancer.
+This trial looked at vandetanib and selumetinib for people who have solid tumours, including non small cell lung cancer.
 A

 More about this trial

 Selumetinib is a type of targeted cancer treatment called a MEK inhibitor.

 Tyrosine kinase and MEK are proteins that tell cells to divide and grow.
 Using an inhibitor to stop them working can help kill cancer cells.